bruderol/vagrant-dev-env/README.md

 ## Known issues

 * When 3D acceleration is enabled the use of Chromium is discouraged as it can crash the Virtual Machine
+* In VirtualBox 6.0.6 the configured shared folder might currently not work as expected.

 **Note**: For a commercial project it might be a good idea to pay and use VMware together with Vagrant instead, because the integration with VMware should be more performant and has better support by Vagrant.

 ## Authors